 Temperature Tips:

-• If your plant sits near a heat vent in winter then it might be a good idea to move it to a cooler spot.
+- If your ZZ plant is meat to a heat vent in the winter then it’s probably a good idea to move it somewhere cooler.

 Humidity Tips:

-• If your home is very dry then a small humidifier could be a good way to help add some moisture.
+- If you live somewhere quite small then a humidifier is a good way to add some moisture.

 5. Check for Pests